Killings and aftermath of the Mountain Meadows Massacre: Surviving children

 Approximately seventeen children were deliberately spared because of their young ages.
 Multiple sources claim that Lee protested and prohibited the death of all children that were assumed to be too young to talk, and directed that they be placed in the care of one who was not involved in the massacre.
-Not all of the young children were spared, however; at least one infant was killed in his father's arms by the same bullet that killed the adult man.
+Not all of the young children were spared, however; the infant John Mitchell was killed and Sarah Dunlap (1) had her arm shot off, but survived.
 In the hours following the massacre Lee directed Philip Klingensmith and possibly two others to take the children (a few of whom were wounded) to the nearby farm of Jacob Hamblin, a local Indian agent.
 Later, under the direction of Jacob Forney, the non-Mormon Superintendent of Indian Affairs for Utah, the children were placed in the care of local Mormon families pending an investigation of the matter and notification of kin.
 However, some accounts relate that Lee sold or bartered the children to whatever Mormon families would take them.
 Sarah Francis Baker, who was three years old at the time of the massacre, later said: "They sold us from one family to another."

+List of surviving children

 Aftermath and the distribution of spoil

 The Paiutes received a portion of the Baker-Fancher party's significant livestock holdings as compensation for their part in the massacre.
 Many of the murdered emigrants' other belongings (including blood stained and bullet-riddled clothing stripped from the victims' corpses) were brought to Cedar City and stored in the cellar of the Cedar City LDS tithing office as "property taken at the siege of Sebastopol."
 There are conflicting accounts as to whether these items were auctioned off or simply taken by members of the local population.
 Some of the surviving children subsequently claimed to have seen Mormons wearing their dead parents' clothing and jewelry.